-CEZ, a.s. is one of the largest electric utility companies in Central and Eastern Europe, with 11.9 gigawatts (GW) of installed power generation capacity as of September 2023.
+CEZ, a.s. is one of the largest electric utility companies in Central and Eastern Europe, with 11.9 gigawatts (GW) of installed power generation capacity as of December 2023.
 After the decommissioning of the Melnik III plant (500 megawatts [MW]) in August 2021, CEZ's energy mix consists mainly of nuclear (36%), and coal and lignite (37%) plants based in Czechia, generating 61% of the national output.
-After the disposal of its Romanian and Bulgarian assets, the group's primary areas of operation include the Czech Republic (98.7% of EBITDA for the 12 months that ended September 2023), Germany (0.4%) and Poland (0.9%).
-It has a limited presence in France, Slovakia and Turkiye as well.
+After the disposal of its Romanian and Bulgarian assets, the group's primary areas of operation include the Czech Republic (97% of EBITDA in 2023), Germany (1.6%) and Poland (1%).
+It has a limited presence in France, Slovakia, Italy, Austria, and Turkiye as well.

-CEZ's core businesses are power generation, which includes traditional energy and renewables; regulated distribution; sales, including supply activities; and mining and other activities, which complement the core business segments.
+CEZ's core businesses are power generation, which includes traditional energy and renewables; regulated electricity and gas distribution; sales, including supply activities; and mining and other activities, which complement the core business segments.